saulpierotti/markdown_notebook/AG.md

 	* If I see definite bands in the gel, these probably come from repeated regions that are cut at the same lenght
 		* I want to exclude this (!)
 	* In the digestion, I can choose a restriction enzyme with a long target sequence if I want longer fragments (cut site less probable!) and vice versa
+* RNA-seq is an NGS application used for revealing the presence and quantity of RNA in a biological sample at a given moment
+	* It can be used to asses alternative splicing events, post-trascriptional modifications
+	* It can be used to identify exon-intron boundaries
+	* In general, RNA is isolated and eventually enriched for the species of interest (mRNA, tRNA, ...)
+		* rRNA usually needs to be depleted since it represent 90% of the total rRNA content
+	* cDNA is synthesised from the RNA library, fragmented and size-selected
+		* Biases can be introduced at this step
+		* Direct RNA sequencing has been tried by several companies
+* NGS has several applications in cancer research
+	* It can be used for detecting not only SNPs but also large indels, by looking at differential depth of coverage
+	* I can detect cromosomal translocation by looking for reads that span 2 chromosomes
+	* I can detect viruses and aother pathogen's genomes
+* A CNV is a 1 kb or longer DNA segment present at variable copy number
+* They can be discovered by analizing the depth of coverage of the region
+	* This does not tell me in which allele the copies are (!)
+* Array competitive genomic hybridization (aCGH) was once a golden standard for CNVs, now it is not
+	* It is used for the identification of tumors
+	* It is performed on a DNA microarray
+	* Single probes are 50-75 nucleotides long and they are syntetized
+		* They are selected so to be spaced around 20 kb apart and to have a specific GC content
+		* I need to have a certain GC content so to be able to do the annealing step for all the microarray at the same temperature
+		* I do not want probes on repeated sequences
+	* I do the hybridization with a reference DNA and the sample mixed and marked with different fluorophores
+	* I measure the log_2 of the ratio of the intensities in order to call CNVs
+		* 0 means that I have the same number of copies, 1 that I have the double number of copies
+	* If I want to decrease the noise I can decide to call only more than 5 (es) sequential calls at the same level
+		* In this way I loose resolution (!)
+	* Note that if I compare the X chromosome in males and females, I get double the reads in females (!)
+	* It is a good complement for cytogenetics
+* High density SNP arrays are the most common method used for CNV detection
+	* CNV alters the signal intesity of certain probes due to the differential amount of DNA present
+	* I can also detect a concerted pattern of intensity alteration in neighboring SNPs
+	* Various algorithms are availabe for calling CNVs from SNP array data

+# Genome assembly

 # Aplotypes and linkage disequilibrium
 * We can detect crossing-over by looking for the association of genetic markers